Siege of Louisbourg (1745): Landing

 On May 11, John Gorham and his rangers led the charge to land troops on the shores close to the fortress.
 They tried to land their whale boats at Flat Point Cover while covered by the fire power of the Lord Montague, Boston Packet and Massachusetts.
 Gorham was repelled by 20 French troops that occupied the cove.
 Gorham quickly regrouped with several other vessels and the operation was re-directed to Kennington Cove.
-The French troops were unable to re-position themselves in time to stop the landing of British troops.
-After 1500 British were already on shore, 200 French troops arrived to repel the British, led by Pierre Morpain and De la Boularderie.
+The French troops were unable to re-position themselves in time to stop the landing of provincial troops.
+After 1,500 provincials were already on shore, 200 French troops under Pierre Morpain and De la Boularderie arrived to repel them.
 Morpain retreated while De La Boularderie gave himself up as a prisoner.
-The British would land 2000 troops by the end of the day.
+2,000 provincial troops would be landed by the end of the day.

 Destroying the fisheries

 While most of the troops were employed at attacking the Royal Battery, the Island Battery and Fortress Louisbourg, others were scouting around the perimeter of the fortress, destroying small fishing villages.
 On May 8, the Mi'kmaq defended against an attack on near-by Margaret's Bay and killed seven of Warren's troops.
-On May 11, the English killed or took prisoner seventeen French and the French wounded three English.
+On May 11, the provincials killed or took prisoner 17 French troops while suffering three men wounded.

 On May 19, Edward Tyng in the vessel HMS Prince of Orange along with the ship Massachusetts destroyed St. Ann's Bay, burning the town and shipping.
 They killed 20 people and took 25 prisoners.
-The French killed one British soldier.
+The French killed one provincial soldier.
 On May 21, the Prince of Orange was joined by the Defence, and together they destroyed Ingonish, burning a town of 80 houses.
 They continued on to destroy the towns of Bradore and Bayonne.

-On May 23, 20 British troops from Jeremiah Moulton's Regiment attacked a small village.
-While they were in the village, they were surrounded by 100 fighters made up of French and Mi'kmaq.
-They killed 18 of the 20 British troops.
+On May 23, a 20-man detachment from Jeremiah Moulton's regiment attacked a small village.
+While they were in the village, they were surrounded by 100 French soldiers and Mi'kmaq tribesmen, who killed all but two of the detachment.

-On May 30, the Mi'kmaq at Chapeau Rouge (L'Ardoise) attacked thirteen English soldiers from Captain Fletcher's crew on the Boston Packet, who were seeking wood and water.
-They killed seven English soldiers, three of whom were scalped.
+On May 30, the Mi'kmaq at Chapeau Rouge (L'Ardoise) attacked 13 provincial soldiers from Captain Fletcher's crew on the Boston Packet, who were seeking wood and water.
+They killed seven provincial soldiers, three of whom were scalped.
 They also took three prisoners, two of whom were later found butchered and one later died of wounds.

 On June 24, the Defence and the Boston Packet sent a plundering expedition on shore near "Laten".

 Royal (Grand) Battery

-Upon landing, the British forces immediately launched an attack on the North East Harbour (present-day Louisbourg, Nova Scotia).
+Upon landing, the provincial forces immediately launched an attack on the North East Harbour (present-day Louisbourg, Nova Scotia).
 The act terrorized the French and they abandoned the Royal Battery with much of its armaments still operational.
-The British immediately occupied the battery and began firing at the fortress.
+The provincials immediately occupied the battery and began firing at the fortress.
 They repulsed a French and Indian attempt to re-take the battery the following day.